herb-t/polyStone_1.0/README.md

 # polyStone - Polymer Project Seed

 This is a scaffold with Polymer wired up.
-It contains a minimal implementation of a Polymer Single Page App using app-route based off https://github.com/Polymer/polycasts/tree/master/ep47-app-route-fouc/blog.
+It contains a minimal implementation of a Polymer app using app-route based off https://github.com/Polymer/polycasts/tree/master/ep47-app-route-fouc/blog.

 # Getting Started